h13-0/Ghost/README.md

 - [ ] Mechanical structure.

 # Available platforms
-This project is recommended to be used in MCU or SOC of 32-bit MCU or above.
+This project is recommended to be used in MCU or SOC of 32-bit or above.
 - [x] Windows simulator.
 - [ ] esp32s3.